mudassar658/Embedded_Sys_Lab/README.md

 }
 ```

-Following the Video demonstration of the project:
+Following is the Video demonstration of the project:

 ###Video comes here.